Hawaii's Kilauea volcano erupts, lava fountains form in park - NewsBreak

 Hawaii's Kilauea volcano erupts, lava fountains form in park

-HONOLULU — (AP) — One of the most active volcanos on Earth is erupting on Hawaii's Big Island.
+One of the most active volcanos on Earth is erupting on Hawaii 's Big Island.

 Officials with the U.S. Geological Survey confirmed Wednesday that an eruption has begun in Kilauea volcano's Halemaumau crater at the volcano's summit.